Tugi-Ngunjiri/Wk1-Code-Challenge./README.md

 8.Create NSSF tax rates table.

 <br>
-9. Create a table for tier and pensionable pay for employer and employee;
+1. Create a table for tier and pensionable pay for employer and employee;opy the url from the browser and paste into the submision box for the Url.

-10.Create and old rates table.

-11.use git  add . &&  git commit -m "done"  &&  git push origin master or main to push the assignment to git hub. copy the top url for the assignment and paste in submition box.
+2.Submit the assigment.